CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Pivot quality experiments

 \section{Pivot quality experiments}

-The standard \LAPACK{} function for QRCP, \code{GEQP3}, implements max-norm pivoting.
-This section gives experimental comparisons for the pivot quality of CQRRPT \textit{based on} \code{GEQP3}, compared to the pivot quality of \code{GEQP3} itself.
+This section gives experimental comparisons of pivot quality using the \LAPACK default (\code{GEQP3}) versus those produced by CQRRPT \textit{based on} on that default.
 Of course, the results of such a comparison depend heavily on the distribution family $\mathscr{F}$ and the sampling factor $\gamma$ that determines the distribution of our sketching operator.
 Therefore we take this as an opportunity to show how one might set $\mathscr{F}$ and $\gamma$ in practice.
-We particularly focus on the sparse sketching operators called \textit{SASOs} from \cref{subsec:sketching_in_CQRRPT}, since these are what we use in \RandLAPACK{}'s CQRRPT implementation.